sjfricke/Tango-C-NDK-Tutorial/README.md

 # Tango-C-NDK-Tutorial
 Helping those who want to get involved in the realm of Augmented Reality.

+## WORK IN PROGRESS
+Currently still not complete with first draft, taking longer then wanted because I want it done right... hopfully by end of March this will be ready for anyone to use from start to finish

 ------

 ## Who is this for?